-In addition, all of the trace minerals, including sodium and chloride (salt) are important for mineral absorption and to keep minerals balanced ensure you take 1 to 1.5 teaspoons of ocean sea salt per day (divided into 3 meals per day), which contains over 84 minerals, i.e. Celtic brand available at Selina Naturally, OR a less expensive ocean sea salt like this one Le Paludier – Organic Unrefined Coarse Grey Sea Salt, which is available in many health stores and online.
+In addition, all of the trace minerals, including sodium and chloride (salt) are important for mineral absorption.
+To keep minerals balanced ensure you take 1 to 1.5 teaspoons of ocean sea salt per day (divided into 3 meals per day), which contains over 84 minerals, i.e. Organic Unrefined Coarse Grey Sea salt which is available at iHerb – Products Bee Recommends.

 How to Make Powdered Eggshells:

 - Wash empty eggshells in warm water until all of the egg white is removed, but do not remove the membrane because it contains important nutrients for the joints.

 - Lay clean broken pieces out on paper towels and allow them to air dry thoroughly.